The Silver Dollar Fish is a popular freshwater aquarium fish.

 In the wild these fish tend to stay in small schools of around five.

-So you should always keep them in groups in an aquarium.
+You should always keep them in groups in an aquarium.

 Keeping them in groups allows them to feel safe and protected.
 This also increases their quality of life as they are less likely to be stressed out.
 These fish are not known to display territorial behavior, but they may sometimes display slightly aggressive behavior especially during the breeding season.